 - How meaningful travel and making connections with people from other countries and cultures may be the path to world peace (true story!!)

 - Tips on how to stay safe and sane while travelling long-term

-After years of getting messages from people asking to “take me for a coffee” so they can “pick my brain”, I’ve now filled over 170 pages with my most brain pickable advice, including 100+ useful links, and I’m giving it away for the price of a Frappuccino.
+After years of getting messages from people asking to “take me for a coffee” so they can “pick my brain”, I’ve now filled over 170 pages with my most brain pickable tips and tricks.

 Praise for Work The World

 “Work The World is one of the most comprehensive guides I’ve ever read on how to find work as you travel the world, no matter how old you are, what skills you have or where in the world you want to visit and live.
 It covers everything you can think of from working holidays, working on cruise ships, finding work online, nannying, housesitting, setting up your own online business, work exchanges – every type of possibility you can imagine…